janmechtel/schema-bridge/README.md

 - [X] better editor (json syntax highlighting etc. using Monaco)

 - [X] show a diff between transformation output and target
+- [X] refactor the diff editor into it's own component

+- [ ] visual mapping (without editing) - show a table, highlight back to the code areas? can everything stay in one line?

 - [ ] register [jsonata as language](https://github.com/jsonata-js/jsonata-exerciser/blob/master/src/jsonataMode.js)

-- [ ] visual mapping (without editing) - show a table, highlight back to the code areas? can everything stay in one line?
 - [ ] filtering (only show fields that are mapped or not mapped)
 - [ ] test/support arrays - How to deal with their type?
 - [ ] easy way to import & export everything
 - [ ] work with OpenAPI spec
 - [ ] support for descriptions types and required fields
 - [ ] enable editing in the visual part
+- [ ] UI collapse, resize the editors more freely

 # Recommended IDE Setup